Volunteer in Kenya – Most affordable volunteer programs with IKPVA!!

 Orientation takes place on Monday after the arrival date.

-You must be at least 18 years old at the start of your placement.
+You must be at least 18 years old at the start of your placement as a volunteer in Kenya.
 Exceptions can be made for under 18’s accompanied by a guardian or with a parental consent.

 All volunteers must have adequate volunteer travel insurance and are required to provide a criminal background check to local staff on arrival in Kenya or during orientation.